aditya-ghosh2992/Gymkhana-IITP/README.md

 # E-Gymkhana IIT Patna

-Welcome to the official GitHub repository of the E-Gymkhana, Indian Institute of Technology Patna (IIT Patna).
+Welcome to the  GitHub repository of the E-Gymkhana, Indian Institute of Technology Patna (IIT Patna).
 This repository serves as a central hub for all the activities, events, and documentation related to Gymkhana IIT Patna.

 ## Table of Contents